tony-waters/tony-waters.github.io/_posts/2026-04-06-setup-kind-cluster.md

 ## Deploy the application

 Once this is all setup we are ready to deploy an actual application.
-In order to work with the Gateway API we need to have a `HTTPRoute` to connect the `Gateway` with the application `Service`.
+In order to work with the Kubernetes [Gateway API](https://kubernetes.io/docs/concepts/services-networking/gateway/) we need to have a `HTTPRoute` to connect the `Gateway` with the application `Service`.
 Here is what the `HTTPRoute` looks like:

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1